Cream of the Crop: 10 Best Farms for Family Fun and Entertainment in NJ

 Terhune Orchards — Princeton

 With barnyard animals, a half-mile farm walking trail, and pony and tractor rides, there’s plenty to do for the kids after you’ve had your fill of apples, strawberries, and cherries at this sweet farm.
 With more than 30 varieties of apples growing in the orchards, you’re bound to find a new family favorite.
 Fall Family Weekends invite kids to visit the cornstalk and hay bale maze, meet and feed the barnyard animals, and enjoy face painting and pumpkin decorating.
-On select Tuesdays, Terhune hosts Read & Pick, an innovative program for younger kids that combines picking fruit and listening to a story highlighting an in-season fruit or farm area.
 Other annual events include the Bunny Chase, Kite Day, and Firefly Festival.

 Wightman Farms — Morristown

 Family-owned and -operated for more than 90 years, Wightman Farms is tucked away off a quaint stretch of Route 202, just minutes away from downtown Morristown’s shopping and dining district.
-Heads-up: a membership is required to enter this farm, but it buys you access all year long for up to five people and includes strawberries in June, peaches and nectarines in July and August, and apples in September.
-Membership privileges include discounts on purchases and weekend attractions like a giant pumpkin slingshot, hayrides with amazing views of the orchards, and a corn and hay maze.
-There’s even a corn-filled sandbox that’s popular with the littles.
+Weekend attractions include scenic hayrides with amazing views of the orchards, and a corn and hay maze.
+There’s even a corn-filled sandbox that’s popular with little ones.
 Before leaving, try some freshly squeezed apple cider, pressed from apples picked right at the farm, and pick up homemade pies, apple butter, and cider donuts to take home.
 Food stands around the farm also sell freshly roasted corn-on-the-cob and giant pickles-on-a-stick.

-Top photo: Heaven Hill Farm.
-Unless otherwise noted, photos courtesy of the farms.
+Unless otherwise noted, photos courtesy of the farms